-Matthew D. Steinhelfer is the Department of State Bureau of Conflict and Stabilization Operations (CSO) Acting Principal Deputy Assistant Secretary.
+Matthew D. Steinhelfer is the Department of State Bureau of Conflict and Stabilization Operations (CSO) Deputy Assistant Secretary.

 A member of the Senior Executive Service, Matthew leads the Bureau’s efforts to anticipate, prevent, and respond to conflict and instability in the Western Hemisphere, Europe, the Middle East, and North Africa.
 He also oversees CSO’s Office of Advanced Analytics.